Key World Energy Statistics in the palm of your hand

 The largest circle, “Energy Indicators”, presents the world by region or country, and a dashboard icon lets the user show any of 15 of the most important statistics for one or every region or country in the world.
 The selections range from energy imports to total and per capita electricity consumption and also include population, GDP and four measurements of CO2 emissions, including per capita and per unit of GDP.

 The second-largest circle, “Top 10”, features energy categories ranging from crude oil to hydropower, and a tap of a finger offers detailed breakdowns.
 For instance, “Electricity from Fossil Fuels” provides data on generation from oil, natural gas or coal/peat, with output for the top 10 users of each source plus the global figure and the share used by all the other countries.

 Other circles give detailed, customisable data on supply, production and consumption for all energy sources; the app also provides energy balances for the world and the OECD.
 For instance, supply can be viewed by fuel or region, with graphics showing the relationship: how much particular regions supply of which fuel, or the share of each fuel in the global supply or that for OECD countries.
 Historical data from 1973 on allow comparisons in shares.

 The app also provides detailed information on prices, as well as conversion factors and a glossary.

-	Key World Energy Statistics from the IEA was first produced as a convenient booklet in 1997, reflecting the critical role of gathering and analysing data at the IEA.
+The IEA first produced Key World Energy Statistics as a convenient booklet in 1997, reflecting the critical role of gathering and analysing data at the IEA.
 The first app came out in 2011.
 The 2013 version, which also works on an iPod Touch, incorporated previous users’ suggestions.
-Click here to learn more about how to use the app.